erminhuremovic/Shrinkr/README.md

 ### /{token}
-This is the API endpoint responsible for handling all shortened urls.
+This is the API endpoint responsible for handling all shortened urls. e.g. With Shrinkr running, in a browser navigate to https://localhost:44324/49543a27 and you will be redirected to https://dotnet.microsoft.com/learn/dotnet/what-is-dotnet

 ### /GetDatabase
 Gets all mappings from the database.